 As with all business, sometime you, the client are not happy with the service you receive from your personal injury lawyer.
 In some instances personal injury lawyers say things that may or may not be the truth to get you on board with their law firm.
 I have stories on both sides of the fence.
 Firing a personal injury lawyer is not as hard as one would believe.
 It usually involves faxing a letter to the attorneys office.

-Many clients depend on their personal injury lawyer for things outside of there scope of expertise.
+Many clients depend on their personal injury lawyer for things outside of their scope of expertise.
 I have personally seen clients asking for money up front for there case.
 They want to dictate every step of the process because they think they know how a personal injury case works.
 Putting demands on a personal injury attorney may get you, fired.
 Some attorneys do not like problem clients, if the consider you a problem, your may get fired, not the other way around.

 When should you fire your Personal injury Attorney

-- Poor communication-wont return calls
+- Poor communication-won’t return calls

 - Trust issues